Applications for our next cohort of Code.org facilitators are now open!

 Cost

-$20 | Includes general admission ticket to Arizona Science Center
+$20 | Includes general admission ticket to Science Center

 Dates

-June 19, 2023 | 9:00 a.m. – 4:00 p.m.
+June 17, 2024 | 8:30 a.m. – 4:00 p.m. | Register Here

 CS Deep Dive

 The Deep Dive is designed for elementary educators who have started teaching CS Fundamentals but want to more deeply understand Code.org’s approach to teaching CS and need strategies to fully implement the curriculum.
 Developed with Code.org’s professional learning values in mind, the 7-hour Deep Dive workshop provides teachers with a hands-on learning experience with other like-minded teachers.
-Teachers are given the space to work through the individual challenges in carefully crafted sessions led by experienced facilitators.
+Teachers are given the space to work through individual challenges in carefully crafted sessions led by experienced facilitators.

 For more information or to host a workshop at your school or district please contact cs@azscience.org.